Mozi: Ethics

 Mozi's ideas about ghosts and spirits follow from their religious beliefs in a morally consistent universe.
 Heaven, it is argued, is the ultimate moral standard, while ghosts and spirits serve as Heaven's enforcers.
 Both doctrines, when adopted, promote societal benefit both by enabling people to rely upon an objective standard to guide their actions (namely, Heaven), and by acting as a sort of cosmic authority capable of enacting rewards and punishments.

 Mozi's condemnation of music rests on the same economic considerations as their general ideas of frugality.
 In ancient China, grand musical ceremonies established by rulers would place enormous financial and human strains on populations, and so Mozi condemned such ceremonies for this reason.
-It's worth noting that Mozi did not object to music in principle—"It's not that I don't like the sound of the drum" ("Against Music")—but only because of the heavy tax burden such activities placed on commoners and also due to the fact that officials tended to indulge in them at the expense of their duties.
+Mozi did not object to music in principle—"It's not that I don't like the sound of the drum" ("Against Music")—but only because of the heavy tax burden such activities placed on commoners and also due to the fact that officials tended to indulge in them at the expense of their duties.

 Finally, the Mohists rejected the idea of fatalism, or the idea that there is fate.
 The Mohists reject this idea on the grounds that it encourages lazy and irresponsible behavior.
 When people believe that there is fate, and that the consequences of their actions lie beyond their control, people will not be encouraged to improve themselves, nor will they be willing to take responsibility for disasters.
 As a result, society will suffer, and so the doctrine that there is fate ought to be rejected.